-5.12.2 The Indicators
+5.11.2 The Indicators

-At this stage, the forest managers have identified the following indicators (others may be added as the ability to track them becomes available):.
+At this stage, the forest managers have identified the following indicators (others may be added as the ability to track them becomes available):

-- The amount of hardwood timber available for harvest; - The amount of hardwood forest ready for final harvest; - The age and species distribution of the forest trees; - The amount of forest with sufficient established regeneration for successful regeneration of the stand; - The protection of critical habitat areas such as those adjoining streams, swamps or other unique areas; - The maintenance of a generally stable flow of economic opportunities (jobs, timber sales, etc.) from the forest; and, - The generation & maintenance of stable economic flows back to the state and counties.
+- The amount of timber available for harvest and adequate advanced regeneration; - The age and species distribution of the forest trees; - The creation and maintenance of sufficient older, larger trees that create better habitat for wildlife; - The protection of critical habitat areas such as those adjoining streams, marshes, or special soil conditions; - The maintenance of a generally stable flow of economic opportunities (jobs, timber sales, etc.) from the forest; and - The generation & maintenance of stable economic flows back to the state and counties.

-5.12.3 The Forest Planning Model
+5.11.3 The Forest Planning Model